mearashadowfax/OpenStove/src/content/recipes/fried-rice-with-egg.md

 recipeNotes: [
-  "Rice Tip: Day-old rice is best for making fried rice as it's less sticky and easier to work with compared to fresh rice.", "Customization: Feel free to experiment with additional vegetables or protein sources like diced ham, shrimp, or tofu to suit your taste.", "Serving Suggestion: Garnish with extra green onions, sesame seeds, or a drizzle of sesame oil for an authentic touch.", "Leftovers: Store leftovers in an airtight container and refrigerate for up to 3 days.
+  "Rice Tip: Day-old rice is best for making fried rice as it's less sticky and easier to work with compared to fresh rice.", "Customization: Feel free to experiment with additional vegetables or protein sources like diced ham, shrimp, or tofu to suit your taste.", "Serving Suggestion: Garnish with extra green onions, bell peppers, mushrooms, bean sprouts, sesame seeds, or a drizzle of sesame oil for an authentic touch.", "Leftovers: Store leftovers in an airtight container and refrigerate for up to 3 days.
 Reheat thoroughly before serving again."
 ]
+steps:
+  - title: "Scramble the Eggs"
+    actions:
+      - "Heat 1 tablespoon of oil in a large pan or wok over medium-high heat."
+      - "Pour in the beaten eggs and scramble until fully cooked."
+      - "Remove the scrambled eggs from the pan and set aside."
+  - title: "Sauté the Onion"
+    actions:
+      - "Add the remaining tablespoon of oil to the pan."
+      - "Sauté the onion until translucent and just beginning to brown."
+  - title: "Fry the Rice"
+    actions:
+      - "Increase the heat to high and add the cooked rice."
+      - "Stir-fry for a few minutes to heat through."
+  - title: "Add Vegetables"
+    actions:
+      - "Stir in the peas and carrots."
+      - "Continue stir-frying for another 2 minutes."
+  - title: "Season the Rice"
+    actions:
+      - "Drizzle soy sauce over the rice and mix well."
+      - "Add the scrambled eggs back into the pan."
+      - "Mix until the eggs are evenly distributed."
+      - "Season with salt and pepper to taste."
+  - title: "Garnish and Serve"
+    actions:
+      - "Garnish with sliced green onions before serving."
+  - title: "Voilà!"
+    actions:
+      - "Indulge in your creation and savor the moment.
+Bon appétit!"
 slug: fried-rice-with-egg
 ---